COVID-19 testing options

 - If you believe you have recently (within 14 days) have come in contact with someone who has COVID-19, we recommend getting tested.

 You may wish to select a rapid test – either a rapid RT-PCR or a rapid antigen test.
-Typically, these rapid tests are performed without a clinician visit.
-Both tests deliver same day results, which are available in your vybe Patient Portal or from the lab’s site directly.
-Travel requirements are subject to change, so please check with your airline or destination to see which test to choose.
+Typically, patients request these rapid tests without a clinician visit.
+Both tests deliver same-day results, which are available in your vybe Patient Portal.
+Please consult with your physician, school, or work to ensure you’re getting the appropriate test.
+Travel requirements are subject to change, so please check with both your airline and destination to see which test to choose.

 Which rapid test – PCR or antigen?

-There’s no right or best answer here, since needs vary widely for each patient.
-The rapid RT-PCR test is generally considered a more sensitive test for patients without symptoms.
-However, since neither test is covered by insurance when used for screening, cost may be a factor.
+There’s no right or best answer here since needs vary widely for each patient.
+The rapid RT-PCR test is generally considered a more sensitive test for patients without symptoms and is often the first choice for travel.
+The rapid antigen test is popular as screening before a group activity or for return to work clearance.
+However, since neither test is covered by insurance when provided outside a full visit, the cost may be a factor.
 The rapid antigen test is $75 vs. the rapid PCR test which costs $99.

 Are you curious about prior exposure to COVID-19?